Skip to main content

 Versioning

 Your API will change.
-Plan for it from the start.
+Plan for it from day one.

 URL versioning is the most common and most practical approach: